SmartControllerJS/SmartController/index.md

 # SmartController: Peer-to-peer for creating smartphone controllers

 SmartController provides an easy way of turning a smartphone into versatile controller.
+Recommended to use with Google Chrome or Firefox.

 <img src="media/controllers.gif" width="1000" />